thsaravana/dagger-plugin-processor/README.md

 # dagger-plugin-processor
 Annotation processor to help with the <a href="https://github.com/Madrapps/dagger-plugin">dagger-plugin</a> project.
-This project is to be used exclusively on
+This project is to be used exclusively with `dagger-plugin` project.

 Spec
 -----